 - Content freshness

-It’s assumed Google looks at your domain age, history, and owner when determining the quality of your site.
+It’s assumed Google looks at domain age, history, and owner when determining the quality of your site.
 In terms of page ranking, keywords are a strong indicator of content relevance and can influence organic performance, so make sure they appear in titles, subheadings, and throughout the content.
-Latent semantic indexing (LSI) keywords, which are keywords semantically related to a topic, can also help search engines better understand what your content covers.
+Latent semantic indexing (LSI) keywords, which are semantically related to a topic, can also help search engines better understand what your content covers.

-Additionally, longer content may perform better in organic search results: A study from Backlinko found the average first page result on Google contained 1,447 words.
+Additionally, longer content may perform better in organic search results: A study from Backlinko found the average first-page result on Google contained 1,447 words.
 They also discovered the web pages that appeared in the number-one spot in SERPs received 3.8 times more backlinks than those in positions two through 10.

 On a technical level, factors such as image optimization, canonical content, mobile-friendliness, content syndication, and user experience signals also impact your content’s ability to rank well in search results.